 Inventor: Charles Macintosh

 Charles Macintosh had always been involved in chemistry.
 During one of his experiments, he found out that naphtha, a by-product of tar, can dissolve rubber.
 This resulted in a paste that was able to resist water.

-With his idea of a waterproof fabric, Macintosh tried squeezing the paste in between two fabrics and then pressing them together.
+With his idea of waterproof fabric, Macintosh tried squeezing the paste in between two fabrics and then pressing them together.
 The result proved to be effective, although not efficient.
 It was found to be too sticky under the sun and too stiff in the cold weather.

 Because nobody would want to work on and with his invention, Macintosh decided to put up his own company.
-It was later merged with the company of Thomas Hancock, the pioneer in using a vulcanized rubber.
+It was later merged with the company of Thomas Hancock, the pioneer in using vulcanized rubber.
 Macintosh’s invention benefited a lot from this breakthrough.